 Caregiver Resources:

-- NMD United: (for those with neuromuscular disabilities)
+- NMD United: serves those with neuromuscular disabilities

 “Way2Work Maryland is a partnership between the University of Maryland’s Center for Transition and Career Innovation (CTCI) and DORS, the Division of Rehabilitation Services through the Maryland State Department of Education.
 It is a project designed to improve the academic and career success of students with disabilities in Maryland through work-based learning experiences.
 The project serves students with either an Individualized Education Program (IEP) or a 504 Plan who will complete high school with a diploma or certificate in 2019 or 2020.”